jgravois/Brigade-Brain/Licenses/AGOL/README.md

-#Obtaining ArcGIS Online Developer Credits through Esri
+#Obtaining ArcGIS Online Credits For Your Brigade

-##Step 1: Sign up for an account on developers.arcgis.com
+##Step 1: Sign up for an account

-Go to [developers.arcgis.com](https://developers.arcgis.com) and select the "sign in" button in the upper right hand corner.
-Look for "Need an account?
-Sign up for free."
-Click that link.

-Alternatively... you can go to the sign up page [sign up page](https://developers.arcgis.com/en/sign-up/) directly.
+Visit the [sign up page](https://developers.arcgis.com/en/sign-up/) on developers.arcgis.com.

-Either way, you'll need to supply first name, last name, and an email address.
+You'll need to supply first name, last name, and an email address.
 I suggest something like "tech@codeforabq.org."

 ##Step 2: Wait for your confirmation email

 It'll come, I promise.

-##Step 3: Finish activating your subscription
+##Step 3: Finish activating your account

 In the email, you'll get a link that will direct you to a page where you'll be asked for a username, password, your organization name, and a password recovery question.

-##Step 4: Request your voucher
+##Step 4: Request your brigade voucher

 Email XXXXX and tell them which brigade you are a member of and that you'd like to.
 Extra bonis points if you already know what you want to be using the credits for.

 ##Step 5: Redeem your voucher

-XXXXX will email you back with your brigade's coupon code.
-Log into your account on [developers.arcgis.com](https://developers.arcgis.com) and select "Redeem Voucher" under the menu in the upper right hand corner of the page.
-Paste your voucher into the following screen and you'll be set to go.
+XXXXX will email you back with your brigade's voucher code.
+[Log into](https://developers.arcgis.com) your account on and select "Redeem Voucher" under the menu in the upper right hand corner of the page.
+Paste your voucher into the following screen and you'll be set to go!